PCF on OpenStack Requirements

 Sufficient IP allocation:

-- One static IP address for each job in the Ops Manager and PAS tiles.
+- One static IP address for each job in the Ops Manager tile.
 See the Resource Config pane for each tile for a full list.

 - One IP for each VM instance created by the service.